-Smoking is a serious addiction but if you are a smoker, you're definitely aware of it.
-It accounts for roughly 480,000 deaths annually the US alone and millions more around the globe.
-As you could see from our addiction calculator it tends to also significantly shorten your life.
-One thing we however tend to forget is how smoking regularly can affect our budget.
+Smoking is a serious addiction, but if you are a smoker, you're definitely aware of it.
+It accounts for roughly 480,000 deaths annually in the US alone and millions more around the globe.
+As you can check in our smoking recovery calculator, it tends to significantly shorten your life, too.
+One thing we tend to forget, however, is how regular smoking can affect our budget.

-Keep in mind that the calculator does not account for inflation - $100k twenty years from now will be worth less.
-On the other hand, globally prices of cigarettes increase every year due to new taxes imposed by governments trying to tackle the problem.
-The trend is simple - if you keep smoking the same amount of cigarettes for years to come, it will cost you more and more while your income might not necessarily increase.
-If this is one more thing that makes you think about quitting, this tool we called 'Quit Smoking and Save calculator' might be of some additional help.
+An additional problem to keep in mind is that the prices of cigarettes increase every year due to new taxes imposed by governments trying to tackle the problem.
+The trend is simple - if you keep smoking the same amount of cigarettes for years to come, it will only cost you more.

 Suppose you're a heavy smoker and need a fresh pack of 5$ cigarettes every day.
-If you quit smoking today and managed to stay clean for another 30 years, your budget would grow by only 1,825 bucks this year and by over $185,000 by 2046 (assuming 7% annual return rate).
-Even if you're more of an occasional smoker and need on average only 2 puffs per day, in 10 years you'd be richer by nearly $5,000.
+If you quit smoking today and managed to stay clean for another 30 years, your budget would grow by only 1,825 bucks this year and by over $100,000 by 2048 (assuming 4% annual return rate).
+Even if you're more of an occasional smoker and need on average only two puffs per day, in 10 years, you'd be richer by over $2,000.
 Sounds tempting?
 Play a bit with the smoking cost calculator and see how would your savings shape in various scenarios.

 To get the most accurate results, check how many cigarettes fit in your pack.
 This number is often regulated by governments and as such here are the most common sizes:

-While developing this cigarette cost calculator we used common formulas previously known from investment calculator.
-Those formulas shape the interests that appear in red on the chart above while the blue diagrams are actual amount that you simply wouldn't have spent.
-As you can see the interests grow at much faster rate as the years progress, significantly increasing your savings.
+While developing this cigarette cost calculator, we used common formulas previously known from the investment calculator.
+Those formulas shape the interests that appear in light blue on the chart above, while the dark blue part is the actual amount that you simply wouldn't have spent.
+As you can see the interests grow at a much faster rate as the years progress, significantly increasing your savings.